-Human Resources are currently developing some Best Practice Guidelines on Academic Mentoring
+See Best Practice Guidelines on Academic Mentoring for more details

 Staff on probation will be subject to the performance review process detailed in this Probation Policy and Procedure until such time as their probation period is successfully completed.
 From that point onwards they will be required to participate in the University’s annual Performance Review process.
 Staff may be recorded as having received a performance review if they have undergone probation review(s).

 The review of performance as part of the Probation Plan provides an opportunity for the member of staff to discuss their role and to highlight any support, advice or development they require.
 The probationary Lecturer will be provided with feedback on their performance against the Probation Plan and will be expected to agree objectives and priorities.
 If the member of staff has concerns about the level of support that they need or are receiving, this should be raised with their HoD/nominee or mentor as soon as possible.